 Manila Airport is located 6km from Makati however, due to the traffic it can often take in excess of 30 minutes to travel between the two locations.

 Makati is one of the most popular areas for tourists to stay during a trip to Manila.
 Due to the central location to major attractions including museums, bars, restaurants, and malls, the area has accommodation for all needs and budgets.

 Manila Airport is made up of four terminals, and while the pickup location for each of these transportation methods will vary slightly depending on the terminal.
 The method itself remains the same.

-The best way to get from Manila Airport to Makati is in a Grab taxi as it’s private and direct.
-Our most recent journey from Manila Airport to Makati cost 423PHP one-way.
-As there are no public transport options at this time, a seat on a shared transfer is the cheapest option.
+The best way to get from Manila Airport to Makati is with a Grab taxi as it’s both private and direct.
+Our most recent journey from the airport to our hostel in Makati cost 423PHP one-way and took around 30 minutes.

 There are some other taxi alternatives to consider depending on whether or not you’re on a budget or if you don’t already have the Grab mobile application installed.

 |Private Transfers||40 min||100PHP||Book Online|